Redocly/redocly-cli/docs/commands/lint.md

 ### How to reference a custom config file

 By default, Redocly CLI looks for the [Redocly configuration file](/docs/cli/configuration/configuration-file.mdx) in the current working or project directory.
-Using the optional `--config` argument provides an alternative path to a different configuration file if one exists.
+With the optional `--config` argument, you can provide the path to a different configuration file.

 ```bash
 redocly lint --config=./another/directory/anotherconfig.yaml